daniellepidt/wikipedia-usage-network/README.md

 2. A Jupyter Notebook used to create the CSVs that will be analyzed by NetworkX and contain *all* relevant values.
 3. Two Jupyter Notebooks used to calculate different properties of the our graphs using NetworkX.

+07_statistical_analysis: This direcotry contains a Jupyter Notebook used to perform statistical analysis and it's results.

 gephi_files: This directory contains the Gephi files created in the work process.

 pics_for_pdf: A file with Matplotlib plots outputed for usage in our final report.